wtnwin111/interview/src/com/interview/books/ninechapter/README.md

     *HINT: for multiple action build index of all appearance of words, and compare the two list.(binary search O(NlgN) and two pointer O(N))

-5. When you throw a ball from floor P and above in a N-layer building, it will break, and throw ball under floor P will be OK.
+5.  **Throw Balls** When you throw a ball from floor P and above in a N-layer building, it will break, and throw ball under floor P will be OK.
 Given you K ball, write program to find out the min times of attempt you need to throw to know P.

     *HINT: a DP Problem*